One Year Gone: 1956 Chrysler New Yorker Station Wagon – Sold?

-This New Yorker Town & Country just posted recently on Craigslist in East Hampton, New York (Long Island) was part of Chrysler’s “PowerStyle” line for 1956.
+This New Yorker Town & Country originally listed in June 2020 in East Hampton, New York (Long Island) was part of Chrysler’s “PowerStyle” line for 1956.
 Presented as a driver quality example featuring an older restoration, the current caretaker currently has his Town & Country optimistically listed for the revised asking price of $27,900.
-A review of the Hagerty Insurance Online Valuation Tool confirms this private seller now has their well-optioned New Yorker priced between the current #2 “Excellent” appraisal of $29,400 and the #3 “Good” estimate of $19,000.
-Hagerty’s three-year trend notes that prices for these cars appear to be on the decline, so that combined with our assessment below will likely have you leveraging all of the information during your negotiations.
+A review of the Hagerty Insurance Online Valuation Tool confirms this private seller now has their well-optioned New Yorker priced between the current #4 “Fair” (Daily Driver) estimate of $12,800 and the #3 “Good” appraisal of $22,400.
+As a second data point, the Collector Car Market Review also reveals the revised asking price falls between this guide’s #4 “Fair” estimate of $12,225 and the #3 “Good” appraisal of $24,200 before factoring in the working Factory air conditioning.

 In 1955, Chrysler did away with the out of fashion high roofline designs of then-Chairman K.T.
 Keller and came out with a new sedan that borrowed styling cues from Virgil Exner’s custom 1952 Imperial Parade Phaeton.
 The Hemi V8 engine produced 250 horsepower.
 Chrysler christened the 1956 model year’s design “PowerStyle,” a product of prolific Chrysler designer Virgil Exner.
 The New Yorker gained a new mesh grille, leather seats, pushbutton PowerFlite selector, and a 354 cubic inch Hemi V8 with 280 horsepower.
 Also new for 1956, Chrysler introduced an under-dash mounted 16 2/3 rpm record player, dubbed the “Highway Hi-Fi”, manufactured by CBS Electronics.
 A two-way switch in the dash changed the input for the speaker from the all-transistor radio to the seven-inch record player.
 The Town and Country Wagon model was Chrysler’s most expensive vehicle of 1956 with a base price of $4,523.
 This combined with more updated and stylish wagon competition from GM and Ford meant that Chrysler produced only 1,135 Town & Country wagons for 1956.